top of page

 3. Cloth training pants are a must-have for potty training at night.

-• Potty training on the younger side?
-This shop carries hemp cotton training pants in sizes as small as 1 year, for when the standard 2T/3T underwear doesn't fit your little bean.
+Potty training a younger toddler?
+This shop carries hemp cotton training pants in sizes

 What did I use as a mama?

-For me, first came cloth diapers.
+First came cloth diapers.
 Then came cloth training pants.

 They were winners.

-Here's why they were worth it:
+Why they were worth it:

 Related: Remember to pick up a wet/dry pouch to store your extra potty training undies (and pants) when you're out of the houses.
-Get my complete list of 12 Potty Training Essentials here.

 Illustration: Citrus and Mint Designs.